Jimmy Palmiotti: Career

 He is also known as an editor for many projects and books with companies ranging from Marvel Comics, Fox Atomic, Blackbull Comics and Kickstart Comics.
 He is also a partner in two comic book companies.
 Blackbull Press, Event Comics and founding partner of Paperfilms.

 In July 2010 he started recording Listen to Jimmy, a podcast with "Monster Mike" Campbell of the Canadian comic book and pop culture radio show Where Monsters Dwell.
 Listen to Jimmy follows an open format where Campbell and Palmiotti discuss any topics that they deem relevant that week.
 Campbell also asks Palmiotti questions that are sent in by listeners through email, Twitter, and Facebook.
 The podcast is available for download at the Where Monsters Dwell site and through iTunes.

 In June 2013, Palmiotti was the keynote speaker for the 2013 Inkwell Awards Awards Ceremony at HeroesCon in Charlotte, North Carolina.

 In 2013, DC Comics tapped Amanda Conner and Jimmy Palmiotti to relaunch the Harley Quinn series.
 The 30 issue series would consistently be a top seller at DC creating a large fan base and sparking numerous cosplay variants of the character at conventions.
 This title ran for 3 years before being relaunched with the same creative team in 2016 with the Rebirth line.
 The first issue of the Rebirth line in August 2016 sold nearly 400,000 copies, representing the largest selling issue of all comics in that month.
 The title continues to be a consistent top seller at most retail stores.
 Jimmy was a key contributor to the revitalization of Harley Quinn at DC Comics.
 Along with Amanda Conner, they wrote the Harley Quinn character for over 100 different issues of the character returned Harley Quinn to the spotlight.
 Their work championed the popularity of the character again.
 Their stories, characters, designs and concepts heavily influenced the look and feel of the character, merchandising and her rise into both the theatrical and mainstream media/audience again.

 In 2015, DC Comics launched a new Starfire series with Amanda Conner.
 The series lasted 13 issues.

-In 2016, Palmiotti joined actress Kristanna Loken and Jonathan Bates in forming TRIOentertainment, a company designed to offer unique and exciting array of superior films, quality intellectual properties, and original projects for theatrical, television and home entertainment.
+In 2016, Palmiotti joined actress Kristanna Loken and Jonathan Bates in forming TRIOentertainment, a company designed to offer an array of films, intellectual properties, and original projects for theatrical, television, and home entertainment.
 The team has several properties in various stages of development.

 In 2016, his character Monolith was optioned by Lionsgate for development.

 In 2016, his character Painkiller Jane was optioned for movie development by Jessica Chastain and her production studio, Freckle Films and Lotus Entertainment and Solipsist Films.
 Chastain is set to star in the lead role of the character and film.

 In 2017, The Pro, which Palmiotti created with (by Garth Ennis, Amanda Conner and him) was optioned by Paramount Pictures where Erwin Stoff of 3 Arts is producing and Zoe McCarthy has been hired to write the screenplay.